-One word of warning: if the Grand Sport is like its predecessor, expect secondhand values to be somewhat unimpressive – although this won’t be of concern to company-car customers.
+One word of warning: if the facelifted Insignia is like its predecessor, expect secondhand values to be somewhat unimpressive – although this won’t be of concern to company-car customers.

-Insignia Grand Sports will cost £150 a year in road tax, but if you added some options to the top of the range GSi Nav model you could find yourself over the £40,000 barrier in which case you would pay an additional £325 a year for VED.
+Every version of the Insignia will cost £150 a year in road tax, but if you go for the top of the range sporty GSi model, you’ll find yourself over the £40,000 barrier and liable for an additional £325 a year in VED.

 Vauxhall’s three-year/60,000-mile warranty is average and nowhere near as generous as the five-year guarantees offered by Hyundai and Toyota, nor the seven-year policy provided by Kia.

-The Insignia requires servicing every 20,000 miles or once a year, whichever comes first, and Vauxhall’s fixed-price servicing packages and maintenance jobs should make taking care of the Insignia Grand Sport an easy and reasonably affordable process.
+The Insignia requires servicing every 20,000 miles or once a year, whichever comes first, and Vauxhall’s fixed-price servicing packages and maintenance jobs should make taking care of the Insignia an easy and reasonably affordable process.
 Vauxhall Care costs around £20 per month, including three services, three years of roadside assistance and the first MOT.